clerusch/coding/conceptTinkering/colorcode/plan.md

-# plan for dual graph
+# plan for error generation and inheritance

-- if two sets of original nodes share two ogNodes, then the two sets are connected on the dual graph by the same color as the edge connecting the ogNodes on the ogGraph
+- take random nodes on original graph and flag them +1)%2
+- all faces that are bounded by that node get an error flag during face generation
+- subgraphs then decode as normal
+## further planning
+- thresholding